 - Building new relationships and repairing old ones

-According to SAMHSA, having relationships and social networks that provide love, support, friendship, and hope is an essential part of a life in recovery.2 In rehab, you’ll be challenged to build new relationships with your peers in recovery as you learn how to communicate in a healthy way, trust others, and be vulnerable.
+According to SAMHSA, having relationships and social networks that provide love, support, friendship, and hope is an essential part of a life in recovery.2 In rehab, you’ll be challenged to build new relationships with your peers in recovery.
+You learn how to communicate in a healthy way, trust others, and be vulnerable.
 While working the 12 steps, you’ll also be asked to make amends with loved ones you hurt while you were actively abusing drugs and alcohol.
-The amends process can take weeks, months, or years and it’s never easy, but it plays an important role in freeing you from your old life of addiction and embracing your new life in recovery.
+The amends process can take weeks, months, or years and it’s never easy.
+However, it plays an important role in freeing you from your old life of addiction and embracing your new life in recovery.

-During rehab, you’ll likely follow a structured daily schedule of support group meetings, exercise, meals, personal reflection, and leisure time.
-After you complete rehab and return home, you may find yourself dealing with boredom, which can actually be a big threat to your sobriety.
+During your treatment program, you’ll likely follow a structured daily schedule of support group meetings, exercise, meals, personal reflection, and leisure time.
+After you complete rehab and return home, you may find yourself dealing with boredom.
+This can actually be a big threat to your sobriety.
 Previously, all of your free time was most likely spent using drugs and alcohol.
-Now, without those things in your life, you’ll need to learn how to use your time in other ways, such as meditating, reading, playing sports, working, or taking up a new hobby.
-Enrolling in a sober living program after completing your drug rehab program can also provide a structure that will help you establish a new lifestyle in recovery and fill your free time with group activities, volunteer work, job hunting, and other essential life activities.
+Now, without those things in your life, you’ll need to learn how to use your time in other ways.
+These things may include meditating, reading, playing sports, working, or taking up a new hobby.
+Enrolling in a sober living program after completing your drug rehab program can be great.
+It can also provide a structure that will help you create a new lifestyle in recovery.
+It can help fill your free time with group activities, volunteer work, job hunting, and other essential life activities.

 Relapsing is one of the biggest challenges many addicts in recovery face both during and after rehab.
 Cravings, stress, anxiety, and old acquaintances can all be potential threats when you’re trying to stay sober.
-Fortunately, drug and alcohol rehab is designed to help you establish life skills, modify unhealthy behaviors, and develop a peer support system that will keep you firmly rooted in your sobriety.
-Even if you do have a lapse during or after rehab, you’ll be able to lean on your support system of peers and mentors who will help you get back on track quickly.
+Fortunately, drug and alcohol rehab is designed to help you with this.
+It helps establish life skills, modify unhealthy behaviors, and develop a peer support system that will keep you firmly rooted in your sobriety.
+Even if you do have a relapse during or after rehab, you’ll be able to lean on your support system of peers and mentors who will help you get back on track quickly.
 No one is perfect and sometimes it just takes time.
 You didn’t fail if you don’t give up!

 After drug and alcohol rehab, many people find that they lack purpose in life.
 Adapting to a life that doesn’t revolve around drug and alcohol abuse can be very difficult.
-One way drug and alcohol rehab helps addicts in recovery combat this issue is by introducing them to new hobbies and interests such as yoga, art, music, and meditation.
-These are all different aspects of behavioral therapy at Extra Mile Recovery Center, and they may help clients develop new hobbies, interests, and social groups both during and after rehab.
+One way that drug and alcohol rehab helps recovering addicts combat this issue is by introducing them to new hobbies and interests such as yoga, art, music, and meditation.
+These are all different aspects of behavioral therapy at Extra Mile Recovery Center.
+This helps clients find and develop new hobbies, interests, and social groups both during and after rehab.

 - Transitioning out of rehab and back home